AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay24.rst

 Introduction
 ------------

-Anjay 2.5, 2.6 and 2.7 are minor upgrades, but EST support in commercial version of Anjay 2.5 and changes in certificate-based security support in Anjay 2.7 required significant redesign in ``avs_commons`` cryptography support libraries.
+Anjay 2.5 through 2.8 are minor upgrades, but EST support in commercial version of Anjay 2.5 and changes in certificate-based security support in Anjay 2.7 and 2.8 required significant redesign in ``avs_commons`` cryptography support libraries.
 While backwards compatibility should be maintained in most practical usages, there are some changes which might prove to be breaking if public-key cryptography APIs of ``avs_net`` have been used directly.

+Additional slight updates might be necessary if you are using any alternative build system instead of CMake to compile your project, of if you maintain your own implementation of the socket layer.

 Changes in Anjay proper
 -----------------------